 We consider applications for summer internships on a rolling basis until January 31.
 Our goal is to make final hiring decisions by February 28.

 At CDPL, I was able to assist in vigorously representing clients by drafting a cert petition to the United States Supreme Court on behalf of a man on death row, assisting at the trial of a man accused of two counts of first-degree murder, drafting a section of a direct appeal of a man sentenced to life in prison without the possibility of parole, and visiting death row regularly.
 I was also able to assist in research by interviewing jurors who had served on a capital trial.
 My experience at CDPL challenged me intellectually, drastically improved my skills as a lawyer, and, most importantly, cultivated a passion for the disadvantaged and vulnerable in our society.

 — Dillan Edwards, University of Iowa College of Law 2018

 As a CDPL intern, I had the opportunity to work on behalf of men and women for whom the death penalty is not some abstract, intellectual fascination.
 Everything we did as interns mattered, and the people we served immediately became part of our lives.
 My time at CDPL was a glimpse into life on the frontlines, and the experience stuck with me.
 Even after my internship, I continued to work with CDPL as a volunteer, and I remain actively involved in the representation of indigent defendants through my firm’s pro bono program.
 More importantly, I continue to count as friends many of the attorneys, staff members, clients and fellow interns I met at CDPL.

 —Shema Mbyirukira, UNC School of Law 2010

-To apply for a summer internship, fill out the online form and use the buttons below to upload the following documents by January 31:
+To apply for a summer internship, fill out the online form and use the buttons below to upload the following documents in PDF format: